Mau Mau rebellion: British reaction to the uprising

 Philip Mitchell retired as Kenya's governor in summer 1952, having turned a blind eye to Mau Mau's increasing activity.
 Through the summer of 1952, however, Colonial Secretary Oliver Lyttelton in London received a steady flow of reports from Acting Governor Henry Potter about the escalating seriousness of Mau Mau violence, but it was not until the later part of 1953 that British politicians began to accept that the rebellion was going to take some time to deal with.
 At first, the British discounted the Mau Mau rebellion because of their own technical and military superiority, which encouraged hopes for a quick victory.

 The British army accepted the gravity of the uprising months before the politicians, but its appeals to London and Nairobi were ignored.
 On 30 September 1952, Evelyn Baring arrived in Kenya to permanently take over from Potter; Baring was given no warning by Mitchell or the Colonial Office about the gathering maelstrom into which he was stepping.

+He later received communication from the colony's chief native commissioner, citing that Mau Mau had captured control over the three Kikuyu districts, and that the movement was structurally anti-European and primitive.
+The Report assumed Jomo Kenyatta as the orchestrator of the rebellion, despite lack of credible evidence.
+Baring later travelled the Kikuyu areas outside of Nairobi.
+When he arrived at Kandara, he later recalled "Ive never seen such faces, they were scowling, they looked unhappy, they were intensely suspicious.
+It was an expression I saw a great deal during the early years of Mau Mau."
+Historian Elkins noted that there was no evidence that Baring accepted the genuine economic or social drivers of Mau Mau frustration; from his arrival in Kenya, he characterised Mau Mau as an illegitimate movement.
+As Baring spoke, "if you don't get Kenyatta and those all-round him and shut them up somehow or other, we are in a terrible, hopeless position."

 Aside from military operations against Mau Mau fighters in the forests, the British attempt to defeat the movement broadly came in two stages: the first, relatively limited in scope, came during the period in which they had still failed to accept the seriousness of the revolt; the second came afterwards.
 During the first stage, the British tried to decapitate the movement by declaring a State of Emergency before arresting 180 alleged Mau Mau leaders in Operation Jock Scott and subjecting six of them (the Kapenguria Six) to a show trial; the second stage began in earnest in 1954, when they undertook a series of major economic, military and penal initiatives.